 Visit Minehead - visit the Museum - Free Entry – donations very welcome!

 Whether you are here for your holidays or living nearby, there is something of interest for everyone, here at our unique museum in The Beach Hotel, opposite Minehead’s Steam Railway station.
+The museum is closed at present but will re-open again towards the end of March 2018.

 Experience the fascinating history of Minehead and Alcombe and discover the history of the Hobby Horse, the famous Swimming Pool, The Great Fire, world-famous author, Sir Arthur C. Clarke, the Lifeboats and the Pier, which was dismantled in WW2.
 Plus many other exhibits.